Skip to main content

 Assigning tags

-Learn more about tags in the corresponding article.
+Learn more about key tags in the Tags article.

 Use the built-in tagging of the editor to logically group your keys.
 Click the tag icon and either enter a new tag, or select from a list of tags you have already added.